ClickCease

 A fresh coat of neutral paint makes every room feel cleaner and more spacious.
 Meanwhile, deep cleaning removes years of daily wear and helps buyers see your home’s potential instead of focusing on maintenance issues.

-Quick fixes like replacing broken light switches, tightening loose cabinet doors, and adding some potted plants to your front porch cost under $200 but make your house feel well-maintained.
+Quick fixes like replacing broken light switches, tightening loose cabinet doors, and adding potted plants to your front porch cost under $200 but make your house feel well-maintained.

 These small improvements help buyers feel confident about your property’s overall condition.